Neuroinformatics-Research-Group/MIND-Freesurfer/README.md

 Bandt, C. (2020).
 Entropy Ratio and Entropy Concentration Coefficient, with Application to the COVID-19 Pandemic. *Entropy*, 22(11), 1315. https://doi.org/10.3390/e22111315

 Sebenius, I., Seidlitz, J., Warrier, V., Bethlehem, R. A., Alexander-Bloch, A., Mallard, T. T., ... & Morgan, S. E. (2023).
 Robust estimation of cortical similarity networks from brain MRI. *Nature neuroscience*, 26(8), 1461-1471.

+---

+## License

+This project is licensed under the PolyForm Noncommercial License 1.0.0.
+See LICENSE for details.